-Rebecca Adamson, a Cherokee economist, is Founder and President of First Peoples Worldwide.
+Rebecca Adamson, an Indigenous economist, is Founder and President of First Peoples Worldwide.
 A leader, activist, and ground-breaking Indigenous woman, Rebecca has a distinct perspective on how Indigenous Peoples’ value and economic systems can transform today’s business models.
 She utilizes the wisdom and paradigms of Indigenous economics, advocacy, and engagement of corporate social responsibility as tools to catalyze change.

 Rebecca has worked directly with grassroots tribal communities, and nationally as an advocate of local tribal issues, since 1970.
 She started First Nations Development Institute in 1980 and First Peoples Worldwide in 1997.
 Rebecca's work established a new field of culturally appropriate, values-driven development to establish the first reservation-based microenterprise loan fund in the United States, the first tribal investment model, a national movement for reservation land reform, and legislation that established new standards of accountability regarding federal trust responsibility for Native Americans.

 Rebecca is active in many non-profit organizations and is currently serving on the Board of Directors for The Bay and Paul Foundations, the Calvert Social Investment Fund (the largest socially responsible mutual fund), the Calvert Group Governance Committee, and Co-chairs the Calvert Social Investment Fund Audit Committee.
 She served as an advisor to the United Nations on Rural Development and as a U.S. delegate to the United Nations' International Labor Organization for International Indigenous Rights.